 A gastrostomy feeding tube insertion is the placement of a feeding tube through the skin and the stomach wall, directly into the stomach.

-Find out how to care for a gastronomy tube (GT):
+How to care for a gastronomy tube (GT)

 Gather and set up equipment: